-A copy of pertinent sections of enacted legislation is enclosed for your information (Appendix III).
-A copy of the public notice of this plan amendment, which was given in the New York State Register on September 18, 2024, is also enclosed for your information (Appendix IV).
+A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
+A copy of the public notice of this proposed amendment, which is given in the New York State Register on April 30, 2025, is also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).